BravoJT/CISC_191_Assignments/palindrome_9.1/Description.md

 # **Flowchart**
 ![Flowchart](flowchart.png)
 # **Challenges**
 I hadn't used Deques before, so it took a little reading to figure it out.
-It's interesting how Deques simultaniously remove the data while we use it for a statement without serperately changing it.
+It's interesting how Deques simultaneously remove the data while we use it for a statement without serparately changing it.